bchavez/Dwolla/README.markdown

 -------
 #### Handling Callbacks on Your Server ####
-If you've configured a **Callback URL**, generally speaking, you'll want to verify the authenticity of the callback (to ensure there isn't any URL tampering).
+Regardless of the method you've chosen to initiate payments, if you've configured a **Callback URL**, you'll want to verify the authenticity of the callback (to ensure there isn't any URL tampering going on).
 Here's how to handle callback communications from Dwolla:

 ```csharp
 var jsonCallback =